-How Doze will Improve Battery Life – The Basics of Doze Mode
+How Doze will Help Improve Android OS using Battery- The Basics of Doze Mode

 Before we talk about the Doze mode, we should take a deeper look into Android environment.
 As you know, the OS supports background running of applications, which consume battery resources.
 That is, even when you have no app opened on the screen, there might be actions happening inside.
 The case is same when you have left your phone in a place for a long while — for instance, if you are sleeping for a few hours.
 Therefore, we can say that the background running aspect of Android wasn’t that effective, and Doze Mode is aimed towards fixing this issue.